mongodb/docs/mongodb/source/operators.rst

    - The operation will fail if the field specified in the ``$push`` statement is not an array.

-   - If you specify an array as ``value1`` above, an array will be appended as an element in the identified array.
+   - If ``value`` is an array itself, an array will be appended as an element in the identified array.
 To add multiple items to an array, use :operator:`$pushAll`.

 .. describe:: $pushAll